February 28th

 Commentary:

-1. It is very easy to speak reproachful, insulting words to our fellow beings.
+1. It is very easy to speak reproachful, and insulting words to our fellow beings.
 Many times we do not think about what it does to the person on the receiving end.
-Harsh words are often forgotten by the afflictor but remain forever in the mind of the afflicted.
+Harsh words are often forgotten by the afflictor but remain etched forever in the mind of the afflicted.

 pada vigrahaH: